 But Scientology attracted intelligent people who had a rebellious spirit and a philosophical bent toward improving life for themselves and others.
 And so Ex-Scientologists, it could be argued, should be held to a higher standard for they once displayed an expectation of life high above the norm.
 Most everyone I know who got themselves involved in Scientology did so for the adventure, because life was precious, and should be lived to the full.

-So just because L Ron Hubbard got caught up in the counter-transference of being a cult leader and eventually became corrupted by it is no reason an Ex-Scientologist should treat life any less valuable than they did when they first got themselves involved.
+So just because L Ron Hubbard got caught up in the counter-transference of being a cult leader and eventually became corrupted by it is no reason an Ex-Scientologist should treat life as any less valuable than they did when they first got themselves involved.
 The same ideals that got you into Scientology, got you out, too.
 And the same precious life that fueled your purpose then, is still in you now.

 Scientology is like the kindergarten of religions.
 Getting stuck in kindergarten, year after year, and then finally breaking free from kindergarten only to read more books about the fraud and criminal abuse of kindergarten – and then shaking your fist and diving into the Crusade Against Kindergarten – this doesn’t keep you moving on down that road.